nf-core/website/markdown/resources/genome_after_party.md

 - Add calculation for heterozygosity, flag for homozygous alternatives, and InDel size distribution
 - Create bedGraph for distribution of heterozygous sites across genome
 - Add support for creating indices for aligned reads and the genome
-- Add support for combining multiple libraries from the same sample
-- Add support to map PacBio reads before calling variants
 - Add structural variation detection
-- Add variant calling for short read data with FreeBayes
+- Add variant calling for short read data
-- Add optional read mapping subworkflow
+- Ability to process and analyse population genomics data

 If you have an idea for a new feature or would like this pipeline to run on other assemblies – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=muffato&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).